Bill-the-dev/Earshot/README.md

 # Earshot

 [Earshot](https://earshot-btd.herokuapp.com/#/) is a single-page clone of Spotify.
+Earshot was created **_without_** the use of the Spotify API.
 At its core, Earshot is a media library and player.
 Users can create a personal music library through playlists and liked songs, artists, and albums.

 Production Site: https://earshot-btd.herokuapp.com/#/